flux-iac/tofu-controller/docs/branch_based_planner/getting-started.md

 ### Secret

-Branch Planner uses the referenced Secret with a `token` field to acquire the API token to fetch Pull Request information.
+Branch Planner uses the referenced Secret with a `token` field that acquires the API token to fetch Pull Request information.

 ```bash